maker-ATOM/Mapping-and-Navigation-with-TurtleBot3/README.md

 #### roslaunch gazebo.launch

-This launched a simulation based environment where robot's data is such as joint state, sensor readings and transforms are published to respective topic.
+This launched a simulation based environment where robot's data such as joint state, sensor readings and transforms are published to respective topic.
 While working with real life robots this data will be published by the on-board computing device located in the robot itself.
 - The launch file imports an empty world and incorporates obstacles that are defined in the "obstacles.world" file.
 - It also uses the **"spawn_model"** node, located inside the gazebo_ros package, to import the robot model of the TurtleBot3 within the Gazebo simulation environment.
 - The necessary arguments and parameters are passed to the node to ensure that the robot model is positioned correctly within the simulation environment.